OsmanBil/Udacity-Travel-App/README.md

 3. Install the dependencies:
     npm install

+4. Create .env
+    you have to create .env file and fill with:
+    GEO_USERNAME=yourNick
+    WEATHERBIT_API_KEY=yourKey
+    PIXABAY_API_KEY=yourKey

-4. Start the development server: npm run start
+5. Start the development server: npm run start

-5. Start the frontend
+6. Start the frontend
     npm run build-dev

-5. Open your web browser and visit `http://localhost:8080` to see the project in action.
+7. Open your web browser and visit `http://localhost:8080` to see the project in action.

 # Table of Contents